 How can I know if changing my lifestyle is helping?

 One of the best ways to know if what you are doing is working is to see for yourself.
 Consider buying a home blood pressure monitor.
-Use it to see whether what you are doing is lowering your blood pressure numbers.
+Use it to see whether what you are doing is lowering your numbers.
 Ask your doctor to recommend a monitor.

 Even if doing the things mentioned in this article don’t decrease your blood pressure, they still will promote your overall health and are worth continuing.